Javedansari1993/kratinAssigment/README.md

 change to server then npm run dev backend run  to http://localhost:5000   develop locally run the medication reminder express server locally:

+after click save butthon then check please the reminders then email sent to both user and creater and